 Instructions

-- Make the marinade by combining soy sauce through chives.
+- Make the marinade by combining all marinade ingredients.

 - Heat a large non-stick sauté or fry pan over medium heat.
 Drain marinade from steak through a sieve and set aside.
 Lay steak strips flat in the hot pan; don’t crowd them.
 Cook until one side is a browned and getting caramelized edges.
 Flip the pieces over and cook just briefly, then remove to a rimmed baking sheet or plate.
 Repeat with the other pieces until done.